MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 3. Click on **Users** under **Settings** in the grey panel on the left-hand side of the page.

 4. Click the grey **ADD USERS** button and leave the default choice to **Add existing users** as-is.
 Now you can search for the user(s) that you want to add to Collaborate.
-To add them you need to select them from the menu, and then click the grey **ADD SELECTED** button (see image below).
+To add them you need to select them from the menu, and then click the grey **ADD SELECTED** button.

 5. You have now successfully added your coworker to Collaborate.
 The added users will appear in your list of users and will now be able to log on to Microsoft Collaborate using the following link: [aka.ms/Collaborate](https://aka.ms/Collaborate)